What Is Media Literacy?

 • develop critical thinking skills around all types of media,

-• build an understanding of how media messages shape our
+• build an understanding of how media messages shape our culture and society,

 • give people tools to advocate for a changed media system.